Main Card

 Fight card:

-▪️Osleys Iglesias vs. Pavel Silyagin, 12 rounds, for the vacant IBF world super middleweight title
+▪️Osleys Iglesias vs. Pavel Silyagin, 12 rounds, for Iglesias’s IBO super middleweight title and the vacant IBF super middleweight title